OneRaynyDay/oneraynyday.github.io/_posts/2020-09-22-Feature-Store.md

 ## Skiplist-based Algorithms

 [Skiplists](https://en.wikipedia.org/wiki/Skip_list) are data structures which allow access of a particular element in $O(logN)$ time, by creating hopping links in a linkedlist that requires logarithmic traversals to get to any point in the list using exponentially increasing sizes of hops.
 In the same way, we can decompose any query into a(roughly) logarithmic number of queries, each which can be performed in $O(1)$ time.
-Skiplists are commonly used in the index engines for relational databases and K/V stores, and Zipline is currently using the skiplist approach for both the online and offline use cases.
+Skiplists are commonly used in the index engines for relational databases and K/V stores, and **Zipline is currently using the skiplist approach for both the online and offline use cases**.
 As a result, there are more empirical results and recommendations I've provided for this algorithm.

 Before we accept events, we tile the timeline into window sizes, each window size geometrically larger than the previous (refer to the below diagram for an example).
 For any event, it would need to update a single window in each granularity (there are logarithmic number of different window sizes).
 This algorithm works for any commutative monoids.
 In practice, the precision is limited to some granularity to reduce memory pressure, e.g. using seconds as the smallest window size, when events come in at the millisecond scale.